illumio-shield/CloudSecure-Azure-Demo-Template/README.md

 	https://learn.microsoft.com/en-us/azure/cloud-shell/get-started?tabs=azurecli

+NOTE: Part of setting up CLI prompt access is creating storage - make sure you select your own subscription.
+For some people it's defaulting to the parent level. (i.e. sales vs. se-46)

 To run this Azure Bicep template:

 1. Open an Azure Cloud Shell window in Azure portal, or your local system if you have it installed.
 Commands for both PowerShell and Bash (Azure CLI) are listed below.